PseudoTat/correspondences/README.md

 https://nodejs.org/en/download/prebuilt-installer/current

-2. From this project's directory:
+2. In a terminal, from this project's directory:

 `npm install`

-then,
+## RUN

+In a terminal, from this project's directory:

 `npm run start`